HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 )
 }}

-In such cases, the preload hint is regressing the website's performance, as you are instructing the browser to download and prioritize files or resources which are not needed immediately - or even not needed at all.
+In such cases, the preload hint is regressing the website's performance, as you are instructing the browser to download and prioritize files or resources which are not needed immediately—or even not needed at all.
 This is one of the challenges when using resource hints, as they require regular maintenance and automating the process opens the door to allow such issues to creep in.

 {{ figure_markup(
   caption='The most unused `rel="preload"` hints on a single page',